Sex Education

 Parental responses to Year 6 Sex Education lessons

-What do we cover in Sex Education?
+What do we cover in Relationship and Sex Education?

 Sex Education is learning about the physical, social, legal and emotional aspects of human sexuality and behaviour, including human reproduction in an age-appropriate way.
 This includes puberty, relationships, consent, sex and the different ways to make a baby.